bartosian/sui-terraform-modules/walrus/datadog/README.md

 module "datadog_walrus_dashboards" {
   source = "./datadog/dashboards"
 }

-module "datadog_walrus_monitors" {
-  source = "./datadog/monitors"

-  name = "my_validator"
-  service = "validator"
-  chain_id = "4c78adac"
-  environment = "testnet"
-}
 ```

 This code snippet demonstrates how to use Terraform modules to deploy Datadog monitoring for the SUI Validator.
 It includes the following modules:

 - `datadog_walrus_dashboards`: Deploys Datadog dashboards.
-- `datadog_walrus_monitors`: Sets up Datadog monitors specific to the Walrus Storage Node.

-The configuration includes specifying the name, service, chain ID, and environment for the Walrus Storage Node, as well as associating monitors with specific metrics for monitoring and alerting.
-This example provides a comprehensive setup for monitoring Walrus Storage Node performance.